Proportional representation for municipalities

 Proportional representation better reflects all kinds of diversity in the community, too.

-The majority of residents of Metro Vancouver are not caucasian.
+For example, the majority of residents of Metro Vancouver are not caucasian.
 Yet their 79% of their municipal councilors are white.
-Research shows that PR-STV has substantially improved diversity on city councils.
+Research shows that proportional ranked choice voting has substantially improved diversity on city councils.

 “While the repeal of STV in these American cities was taken as evidence by opponents that the electoral system had failed, it was probably more accurate to conclude that this system was rejected because it worked too well.
 STV worked too well in throwing party bosses out of government… More importantly STV worked too well in promoting the representation of racial, ethnic and ideological minorities that were previously shut out by the first-past-the-post system.
 The political successes of these minorities set the stage for a political backlash that was effectively exploited by opponents of STV.”